-I had the challenges of an area that people didn’t know and to start with weren’t keen to live there but the advantage of having very little quality competition.
+I had the challenges of an area that people didn’t know and to start with wasn’t keen to live there but the advantage of having very little quality competition.

-Over time the reputation and quality of the neighbourhood has risen, as has the quality of our competition.
+Over time the reputation and quality of the neighborhood have risen, as has the quality of our competition.

 The area has transformed itself in the past decade and that is a problem long since gone.

-When Berkeley release a new building, there is a small period of 2-3 months when there is too much stock on the market and that is hard for the owner who has just completed on their flat.
+When Berkeley releases a new building, there is a small period of 2-3 months when there is too much stock on the market and that is hard for the owner who has just completed on their flat.
 It is common for their stress to come directly through to us.
-Once the initial over supply falls away then it becomes a much smoother road for the investors.
+Once the initial oversupply falls away then it becomes a much smoother road for the investors.

 It has been a challenge to price right and to bring sellers or investors along with you on that pricing.
-If you price too highly, then the overall yield for the owner drops as the property stays empty too long.
-Of course you don’t want to go the other way either.
+If you price too high, then the overall yield for the owner drops as the property stays empty too long.
+Of course, you don’t want to go the other way either.